allefeld/htcondor-matlab/README.md

 window if Matlab is used without GUI.
 This has the advantage that `condorMonitorCluster` can also be used under an `ssh` login.

-After all jobs in a cluster have finished, their return values can be retrieved by:
+The __return values__ of the jobs in a cluster can be retrieved by:

     results = condorGetResults(clusterHandle);

 `results` is a cell array with one element per job.
-For each job, the corresponding element is a cell array containing the return value(s) of that job.
+If a job exited successfully, the corresponding element is a cell array containing the return value(s) of that job.
+If a job is not (yet) completed, the element is an empty array.
 Instead of or in addition to returning values, job functions can of course also write their results directly to files.

-For additional details, see the Matlab `help` of `condorCreateCluster` and `condorGetResults`.

 ## Clusters, jobs, handles, and IDs